anuvindhs/TechWithAnuvindh/Ninjas/MasterClass-04Amit/Day 4/RDS/README.md

-# RDS: Simplifying Relational Database Management
+# RDS: Relational Database Management

 ---

 ## **Purpose**

 Amazon Relational Database Service (RDS) is a managed database service which simplifies the setup, operation, and scaling on demand of relational databases in the cloud.
-RDS automates the underlying administrative tasks like provisioning, configuring, patching, backup, recovery, and scaling, allowing businesses to focus on application development and data management.
+RDS allows developers to focus on application logic instead of underlaying database administrative tasks like provisioning, configuring, patching, backup, recovery, and scaling.